 Uses for ginger syrup

 So, what can you do with ginger syrup once you make it?
 Here are just a few suggestions!

-- Drizzle over vanilla icecream, cheesecake, or any other dessert that you think needs a bit more flavor!
+- Drizzle over vanilla ice cream, cheesecake, or any other dessert that you think needs a bit more real ginger flavoring.

 - Put a spoonful on your granola in place of honey.
 Adds a nice flavor and sweetness to your morning cereal!

 Honestly, this ginger syrup has an amazing flavor!
 The perfect combination of heat and sweet with a strong ginger taste.
 Once you’ve made the ginger syrup and have strained off the ginger you used to infuse the syrup you can make your own candied ginger with it!
 Just toss the warm, sticky ginger in a 1/2 cup granulated sugar and toss to coat.

 Put it on a cookie sheet covered with a silicone baking mat or waxed paper.
 Put in a low (200 degree) oven for an hour or two and then let cool.
 Store in a covered container.
 Eat like candy whenever you get the graving for a bit of ginger.
 Or, whenever you get a bit of an upset stomach!
 It is a great anti-nausea and anti-gas therapy!

 If you want to make your own ginger syrup here is the easy recipe and directions.
 Honestly, this stuff is so good I think I will be making a double batch next time!
 And if you love the flavor of ginger you’ll love the gingersnap energy bars that I made!
 Delicious and healthy snack!